 What to do there:

-This close to underwater life means unlimited snorkelling and diving.
-Baa Atoll (Hanifaru Bay) is one of the Maldives’ most famous marine sites for diving.
+This close proximity to underwater life means unlimited snorkelling and diving.
+Baa Atoll (Hanifaru Bay) is one of the Maldives’ most famous marine diving sites.
 Besides, every resort provides plenty of motorable and non-motorable watersports activities.

-Surfing is becoming increasingly popular here, especially in southern atolls, because of its turquoise water and perfect waves and uncrowded location.
+Surfing is becoming increasingly popular here, especially in southern atolls, because of the turquoise water, perfect waves, and uncrowded locations.

 Visit Male, the capital city, for local sightseeing.

-Island hopping – this requires a speedboat if islands are close.
+Island hopping – this requires a speedboat if the islands are close.

 Try Maldivian food – the cuisine is influenced by the Sri Lankan and south Indian tradition, especially Kerala.
 Fish curry and rice is a traditional meal here often served in resorts one of the dishes, but the best and authentic place to eat will be Male.